 First is the vinyl ester specialty resin that improves the product’s resistance to high temperatures.
 Next is the polyester resin that makes the product more fire-retardant and resistant to smoke and spread.

-Finally, we offer another vinyl ester resin that improves the product's fire-retardancy by ramping up the resistance to corrosion at extreme temperatures.
+Finally, we offer another vinyl ester resin with improved product fire-retardancy and resistance to corrosion.

 Moving on to electrical conductivity, this refers to the material’s ability to transmit an electrical charge.
 While metals all have different degrees of electrical conductivity, they are all conductors.
 This can be very dangerous for police officers when dealing with a breaching incident.

 Fiberglass is a non-conductive, non-magnetic material that is classified as an electrical insulator.
 This means that officers can safely enter through doors and windows that have been booby-trapped with electrical wiring.
 It’s one less thing that the officers have to worry about.

 Here at Tencom, we generally prefer to work with fiberglass.
 You may have seen the following terms:

 - Glass-Reinforced Plastic